Rice University’s ‘green’ invention reduces carbon dioxide into valuable fuels.

 “It’s also fundamental in the chemical engineering industry as a feedstock for other chemicals, and a storage material for hydrogen that can hold nearly 1,000 times the energy of the same volume of hydrogen gas, which is difficult to compress,” he said.
 “That’s currently a big challenge for hydrogen fuel-cell cars.”

 Two advances made the new device possible, said lead author and Rice postdoctoral researcher Chuan Xia.
-The first was his development of a robust, two-dimensional bismuth catalyst and the second a solid-state electrolyte that eliminates the need for salt as part of the reaction.
+The first was his development of a robust, two-dimensional bismuth catalyst and the second was a solid-state electrolyte that eliminates the need for salt as part of the reaction.

 “Bismuth is a very heavy atom, compared to transition metals like copper, iron or cobalt,” Wang said.
 “Its mobility is much lower, particularly under reaction conditions.
 So that stabilizes the catalyst.”
 He noted the reactor is structured to keep water from contacting the catalyst, which also helps preserve it.

 Xia can make the nanomaterials in bulk.
 “Currently, people produce catalysts on the milligram or gram scales,” he said.
 “We developed a way to produce them at the kilogram scale.
-That will make our process easier to scale up for industry.”
+That will make our process easier to scale up for the industry.”

 The polymer-based solid electrolyte is coated with sulfonic acid ligands to conduct positive charge or amino functional groups to conduct negative ions.
 “Usually people reduce carbon dioxide in a traditional liquid electrolyte like salty water,” Wang said.
 “You want the electricity to be conducted, but pure water electrolyte is too resistant.
 You need to add salts like sodium chloride or potassium bicarbonate so that ions can move freely in water.

 “But when you generate formic acid that way, it mixes with the salts,” he said.
-“For a majority of applications you have to remove the salts from the end product, which takes a lot of energy and cost.
+“For a majority of applications, you have to remove the salts from the end product, which takes a lot of energy and cost.
 So we employed solid electrolytes that conduct protons and can be made of insoluble polymers or inorganic compounds, eliminating the need for salts.”

 The rate at which water flows through the product chamber determines the concentration of the solution.
 Slow throughput with the current setup produces a solution that is nearly 30% formic acid by weight, while faster flows allow the concentration to be customized.
 The researchers expect to achieve higher concentrations from next-generation reactors that accept gas flow to bring out pure formic acid vapors.